-The Louis Stokes Alliance for Minority Participation is funded by the National Science Foundation.
-The program’s aim is to increase the quantity and quality of STEM (Science, Technology, Engineering, and Math) graduates from diverse backgrounds.
+The Louis Stokes Alliance for Minority Participation (LSAMP) is funded by the National Science Foundation.
+The program’s aim is to increase the quantity and quality of STEM (science, technology, engineering, and math) graduates from diverse backgrounds.
 The program serves under-represented minority students enrolled in designated STEM majors.
 Students may join starting in the spring of their first year at RIT.

 The program strives to remove barriers faced by under-represented students who are pursuing STEM degrees, while enhancing their academic experiences.
 The following opportunities are provided to LSAMP students:

 Engage in Research.
-Participants conduct research under the guidance of a Faculty Mentor.
-Quality research projects provide a realistic picture of graduate school scholarship, while also preparing students for the doctoral school climate.
+Participants conduct scholarly research under the guidance of a faculty mentor.
+Quality research projects provide a realistic picture of graduate school scholarship, while preparing students for the graduate school climate.
+Participants can conduct research during the fall and spring semesters, as well as an intensive 10-week summer research experience.

 Attend Graduate School Preparation Seminars and Workshops.
 Students attend graduate school seminars and/or workshops that focus on specific topics designed to demystify the graduate school application process, including how to identify the graduate programs that fit their needs and interests, preparation for the Graduate Record Examination (GRE), and how to excel in graduate school.